mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

        *  Current valid values are:
        *   - "poolClosed": The pool was previously closed, and cannot provide new connections
-       *   - "timeout":    The connection check out attempt exceeded the specified timeout */
+       *   - "timeout":    The connection check out attempt exceeded the specified timeout
+       *   - "error":      The connection check out attempt experienced an error while setting up a new connection */
       reason: string|Enum;
     }